Scthe/scthe.github.io/content/blog/2023-12-21-vulkan-frame/vulkan_frame.md

 device.cmd_dispatch(command_buffer, group_count_x, 1, 1);
 ```

 That's all there is to it.
 If you've used compute shaders in OpenGL, you already know about workgroup dimensions.
 In CUDA it is the [size of blocks per grid and the size of threads per block](https://docs.nvidia.com/cuda/cuda-c-best-practices-guide/index.html#thread-and-block-heuristics). [vkCmdDispatch()](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdDispatch.html) allows to specify `groupCountX` (calculated by `get_group_count_x()`), and `groupCountY`, `groupCountZ` (both 1 in the code above).
 As you can see, using compute passes in Vulkan can be a bit tedious, but it's simple.
-Don't forget that RenderDoc [offers a debugger](/blog/debugging-vulkan-using-renderdoc/)!
+Don't forget that RenderDoc <CrossPostLink permalink="/blog/debugging-vulkan-using-renderdoc/" paragraph="Debugging shader in RenderDoc">offers a debugger</CrossPostLink>!

 > It's useful to have a callback before and after each compute/render pass.
-It's used to assign a profiler scope or a [debug name](/blog/debugging-vulkan-using-renderdoc/).
+It's used to assign a profiler scope or a <CrossPostLink permalink="/blog/debugging-vulkan-using-renderdoc/" paragraph="Assigning labels to passes">debug name</CrossPostLink>.

 Let's now look at how to bind values for uniforms and push constants.
 This is something we will do for graphic passes too.